Dawn (spacecraft): Launch preparations

 On April 10, 2007, the spacecraft arrived at the Astrotech Space Operations subsidiary of SPACEHAB, Inc. in Titusville, Florida, where it was prepared for launch.
 The launch was originally scheduled for June 20, but was delayed until June 30 due to delays with part deliveries.
 A broken crane at the launch pad, used to raise the solid rocket boosters, further delayed the launch for a week, until July 7; prior to this, on June 15, the second stage was successfully hoisted into position.
 A mishap at the Astrotech Space Operations facility, involving slight damage to one of the solar arrays, did not have an effect on the launch date; however, bad weather caused the launch to slip to July 8.
 Range tracking problems then delayed the launch to July 9, and then July 15.
 Launch planning was then suspended in order to avoid conflicts with the Phoenix mission to Mars, which was successfully launched on August 4.

 Launch

-The launch of Dawn as seen per the YouTube video released on December 10, 2025NASA's Kennedy Space Center.
+The launch of Dawn as seen per the YouTube video released on December 20, 2010 NASA's Kennedy Space Center.